 - ½ cup sour cream

 S&P to taste

-Bake chicken broccoli casserole uncovered for 30 minutes, or until bubbly.
-Let sit 5 minutes before serving.
+- Bake chicken broccoli casserole uncovered for 30 minutes, or until bubbly.
+Let sit for 5 minutes before serving.

 - Prepare the broccoli casserole in a dish that can go in both the oven and the freezer.
 I like foil pans for freezing.

 - Make the recipe up until baking.
 Then instead of baking you’re going to cover the dish with foil, then slide into a freezer bag or wrap with plastic or foil.
 Make sure that the casserole is stored in a flat, level spot in the freezer.